 We’re taking a sensible approach to the evolving situation and reintroducing our services when we can safely do so.
 As such, we’re not offering installation on:

 For more information click here.

 We’ve made sure that our drivers can comply with social distancing guidelines while completing deliveries by knocking on the customers’ door and waiting at least two metres away.
 We are also asking customers to work with us in following social distancing guidelines upon delivery and throughout any installation service by keeping your distance and waiting in another room.
+Drivers have been given gloves and facemasks and are encouraged to wear them – if your driver isn’t then please feel free to ask them to wear them.
 Our drivers are also asked to wash their hands when arriving and leaving customers’ homes and we are not asking customers to sign any paperwork.
 All of our vans have been re-stocked with hand sanitiser and wipes.
 We recommend that you clean surfaces and handles once any installation is completed as an extra precaution.

 All of our vehicles are now being deep cleaned weekly by a professional company, with high touch areas like handles more frequently, and every site has a supply of spray and wipes for drivers to disinfect touch points in their cabs before and after every shift.